 - · Mr. Villano serves as our chairman, chief executive officer, president, chief financial officer and treasurer. - The term of his employment, which commenced in February 2017, is five years, unless terminated earlier in accordance with his employment agreement.
 The termination date is extended one year on each anniversary date of the agreement unless either party to the agreement provides written notice at least 180 days before the next anniversary date that it is electing not to renew the agreement, in which case the agreement will terminate at the end of the fourth year from the next anniversary date. - As of April 2021, Mr. Villano's base salary was \$500,000 per annum.
-In addition, for the year ended December 31, 2021, he was entitled to a "target" cash bonus of up to \$250,000, which he waived. - Mr. Villano is entitled to incentive compensation in such amount as shall be determined by the Compensation Committee of the Board in its sole and absolute discretion, based on our achievement of the financial performance goals set by the Board and capital transactions. - In 2020, Mr. Villano did not receive any bonus or incentive compensation.
-In 2021, he received a one-time cash bonus of \$250,000.
+In addition, for the year ended December 31, 2021, he was entitled to a one-time cash bonus of \$250,000, which was paid in 2021.
+He was also entitled to a "target bonus" of up to \$250,000, as determined by the Compensation Committee, which would have been payable in 2022.
+Mr. Villano waived his right to receive the target bonus. - Mr. Villano is entitled to incentive compensation in such amount as shall be determined by the Compensation Committee of the Board in its sole and absolute discretion, based on our achievement of the financial performance goals set by the Board and capital transactions.